Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Preliminaries on the energy

-Finally we state a compactness result for sequences of stationary electric processes with bounded energy. \begin{lem} Let $\{\Pelec_n\}_n$ be a sequence of stationary electric processes concentrated on $\mc{A}_1$ such that $\{\tW(\Pelec_n)\}_n$ is bounded.
-Then, up to extraction, the sequence $\{\Pelec\}_n$ converges weakly to a stationary electric process $\Pelec$ concentrated on $\mc{A}_1$ such that
+We also state a compactness result for stationary electric processes with bounded energy. \begin{lem} Let $\{\Pelec_n\}_n$ be a sequence of stationary electric processes concentrated on $\Elec_1$ such that $\{\tW(\Pelec_n, 1)\}_n$ is bounded.
+Then, up to extraction, the sequence $\{\Pelec_n\}_n$ converges to a stationary electric process $\Pelec$ concentrated on $\Elec_1$ and such that

-\end{lem} \begin{proof} Up to extraction we may assume that the $\liminf_{n \ti}$ in \eqref{lsctW1} is actually a $\lim_{n \ti}$.
-It is clear that any weak limit point of $\{\Pelec_n\}_n$ is stationary and concentrated on $\mc{A}_1$.
-In view of Lemma \ref{lemstat} we have for any $R > 0$